camunda/camunda-docs-manual/content/update/minor/73-to-74/index.md

 # User Operation Log

-The behavior of logging user operations changes, so that operations are only logged if they are performed in the context of a logged in user.
+The behavior of logging user operations has changed, so that operations are only logged if they are performed in the context of a logged in user.
 This behavior can be toggled in the process engine configuration using the property `legacyUserOperationLog` (default `false`).
 To restore the engine's previous behavior, set the flag to `true`.

+Furthermore with 7.4 task events are only logged when they happened in the context of a logged in user.
+If this behavior is not desired, the previous behavior can be restored by setting the flag `legacyUserOperationLog` to `true`.